Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 When set to "Player" the broadcaster sends voice directly to the specified player.
 The inspector will show a text box to enter the name of the player to send to.
 The target player name can be configured from a script by modifying the `PlayerId` field.

-To get the names of other players inspect the Dissonance Comms component at runtime - when in a session it will show a list of all players in the session.
+To get the names of other players inspect the DissonanceComms component at runtime - when in a session it will show a list of all players in the session.
 To get the name of players by script enumerate the `DissonanceComms:Players` property.

 #### Channel Type : Self

 If you have set up [Position Tracking](../../Tutorials/Position-Tracking.md) then your player object will have an `IDissonancePlayer` component which identifies it to Dissonance.
 You can take advantage of this to send directly to players without having to know their name.
-When set to "Self" the broadcast component will look for an `IDissonancePlayer` component in this gameobject or any ancestor and will send directly to that player.
+When set to "Self" the broadcast component will look for an `IDissonancePlayer` component in this GameObject or any ancestor and will send directly to that player.

 ## Channel Metadata